bryanmoon1991/genreScraper/README.md

 # genreScraper

 This simple scraper pulls all the genres from http://everynoise.com/everynoise1d.cgi?scope=all and the URL of the Spotify Playlist they are associated with.
-After pulling the data, it writes it locally in json format and looks like this:
+After pulling the data, it writes it locally to a db in json format and looks like this:
 ```
 {
     "date": 1613256344278,